graphql/graphql-over-http/rfcs/IncrementalDelivery.md

 Because of improved data streaming mechanisms, HTTP/2 prohibits the use of the `Transfer-Encoding` header.
 It is very likely that compliant servers will treat requests containing the header as malformed ([see section 8.2.2.
 Connection-Specific Header Fields in HTTP/2 spec](https://datatracker.ietf.org/doc/html/rfc9113#section-8.1)).

-Having said this, HTTP/2 enabled servers must not set the `Transfer-Encoding` header during response.
+Compliant servers MUST follow the HTTP/2 specification and not set the `Transfer-Encoding` header.

 ## `content-type: multipart/mixed`